I received a target letter in the mail. Now what?

 The sooner you retain a competent lawyer during the pre-indictment process, the better off you will be.
 Hopefully, your lawyer can guide you through the grand jury process, can negotiate with federal prosecutors early on and can get the investigation either closed or focused on the proper things that will benefit you.

 Some federal investigations take years to complete.
 They begin with suspicious activity or crimes that are reported.
-After a report is made, federal law enforcement officials (the F.B.I., the C.B.P., I.C.E., etc.) get involved — and that typically results in a grand jury investigation and subsequent indictment.
+After a report is made, federal law enforcement officials (the F.B.I., Border Patrol, I.C.E., etc.) get involved — and that typically results in a grand jury investigation and subsequent indictment.